fastmcp-me/unichat-mcp-server/README.md

 On Windows: `%APPDATA%/Claude/claude_desktop_config.json`

 **Supported Models:**
 > A list of currently supported models to be used as `"SELECTED_UNICHAT_MODEL"` may be found [here](https://github.com/amidabuddha/unichat/blob/main/unichat/models.py).
-Please makes sure to add the relevant vendor API key as `"YOUR_UNICHAT_API_KEY"`
+Please make sure to add the relevant vendor API key as `"YOUR_UNICHAT_API_KEY"`

 **Example:**
 ```json